School of Science, Engineering and Environment

 - Projects which will assess your ability to create a plan, identify possibilities, make decisions, carry out the plan, and reflect on the choices and outcome

-- Software development tasks will which will demonstrate your work
+- Software development tasks to apply the techniques you have learned and demonstrate your work

 Networking and project laboratories